 The infamous sliding scale of first-year ‘showroom tax’ remains, but the standard rate of car tax has changed to a flat rate of £140 for all cars except those that are exempt under the zero emissions category.

 Additionally, cars that are priced over £40,000 will have to pay an additional £310 per year for five years.

 Today, the easiest way to pay your car tax is to do it online.
 You can always telephone the DVLA service, lines are open 24-hours a day, if you need to make a one-off payment.
 If you don’t have access to a phone or computer, you can tax your vehicle at a Post Office that deals with vehicle tax.

 Always remember that if you sell your car, you cannot transfer any unexpired tax to the new registered keeper.
-Every new owner of a used car must tax a car themselves before driving away.
+Every new owner who buys a car from second hand car dealers must tax a car themselves before driving away.
 If you let the DVLA know when you sell your car then they can refund you any remaining tax left over.